UBC-biol525D/UBC-biol525D.github.io/Topic_8/readme.md

-That's probably all we have time for in this tutorial, but next time lets get right into R to visualize our results from the admixture and PCA analyses.
+That's probably all we have time for in this tutorial, but next time let's get right into R to visualize our results from the admixture and PCA analyses.